 Wedding Trends Look Book 2020: Victorian Dreams

 Destination weddings can take you to distant locals, but they can also transcend time, taking you and your guests to a bye-gone era.
 Inspired by the grand living at the turn of the 20th century?
 Consider a wedding at the Rippon Lea House and Garden, one of Australia’s grand suburban estates complete with a pleasure garden of sweeping lawns, magnificent trees and a tranquil lake.
 Located just outside Melbourne, this venue offers a dream-like ambiance with classic gardens, an orchard and fernery.
 Rippon Lea Estate is a heritage-listed estate built in 1868 by Frederick Sargood.
 The venue is Australia’s last suburban 19th century estate.

 Elegance and magnificence combine in this awe-inspiring estate set on 14 acres, creating the perfect surroundings for a Victorian-styled wedding.
 Imagine guests mingling around the grand piano in the Drawing Room or sipping champagne in the Conservatory, then relaxing in the afternoon splendor around the pool.
 Tranquillity and blissfulness followed by a romantic picnic by the lake.

-Select a color palette that is light, classic and timeless with soft tones of ivory, blush, daisy, beige, green and burgundy.
-A color theme which remains very soft throughout, balances the introduction of a bolder, yet classic and preppy color, burgundy found in the heritage bricks and repeated in the groom’s suit.
+Select a color palette that is light, classic, and timeless with soft tones of ivory, blush, daisy, beige, green, and burgundy.
+A color theme that remains very soft throughout, balances the introduction of a bolder, yet classic and preppy color, burgundy found in the heritage bricks and repeated in the groom’s suit.

 Setting the table with unbleached linens, unadorned flatware, and speckled pottery, luxurious crockery and fine china will give the look a romantic yet updated feel.
 Add in the look of unpressed linen napkins for a relaxed and casual vibe.
 The mix of metals will also keep a trend-forward look while playing with the eclecticism of the Victorian era.
 To complete this look, keep the florals simple and understated.
 The small arrangement included soft sun-kissed spar roses, grasses, and dainty baby’s breath.